statecharts/statecharts.github.io/resources.md

 [Stately](https://github.com/nodename/stately), by Alan Shaw, Statecharts in Clojure/Script

 [stent](https://github.com/krasimir/stent), by Krasimir Tsonev, combining the ideas of Redux with the concept of state machines.

+[SproutCore](https://sproutcore.com/) has statecharts built in to the heart of the platform, and is introduced in [part 2](http://guides.sproutcore.com/getting_started_2.html) of their Getting Started guide.

 [xstate](https://github.com/davidkpiano/xstate/), by David Khourshid, pure functional statecharts, in TypeScript.